 Introduction

 A prominent feature of the urban ecosystem is the disaggregation of habitat and subsequent increase in spatial heterogeneity among habitats.
 At small spatial scales, patterns in remnant vegetation and built environments change, leading to complex spatial patterns that are less commonly observed in non-urban environments (Rebele 1994; Cadenasso et al. 2007).
-Alterations to the amount of habitat area and edge features known to influence which species traits are favored and the nature and magnitude of interspecific interactions are important spatial factors in urban community ecology (McKinney 2002).
+Alterations to the amount of habitat area and edge features are known to influence which species traits are favored, and the nature and magnitude of interspecific interactions are important spatial factors in urban community ecology (McKinney 2002).
 Human activity tends to create more patches of smaller sizes with greater edge length (Fahrig 2003), often benefiting species that prefer edges (e.g., invasive and urban-tolerant species; Gherghel and Tedrow 2019; Stilley and Gabler 2021).
 At the same time, reduced patch size is detrimental for organisms that require larger interior habitats (Donnelly & Marzuff 2004).

 Urban ecosystems exhibit a highly heterogeneous mosaic of habitat patches, emphasizing the potential for strong environmental gradients to unfold.
 One way to quantify this heterogeneity and to compare it to other less modified habitats, at least in the context of patterns of biodiversity, is to quantify and compare biodiversity at multiple spatial scales.
-Specifically, we can use Whittaker’s (1960) diversity partition, γ=α*β, where γ-diversity is the number of species in a defined region of sites, α-diversity is average number of species at a given site, and β-diversity quantifies the differences in diversity among sites.
-Because urban ecosystems are characterized by extreme spatial heterogeneity (Cadenasso et al. 2007; Qian et al. 2020), comparing scale-explicit patterns of diversity, and in particular, the scaling component (β-diversity) is essential to fully understand patterns of biodiversity in these ecosystems and to compare them to less human-modified systems.
-For example, it might be expected that urban ecosystems harbor a high number of highly competitive, non-native and/or invasive species that drives species diversity down and homogenizes the species pool (Lokatis and Jeschke 2022).
+Specifically, we can use Whittaker’s (1960) diversity partition, γ=α*β, where γ-diversity is the number of species in a defined region of sites, α-diversity is the average number of species at a given site, and β-diversity quantifies the differences in diversity among sites.
+Because urban ecosystems are characterized by extreme spatial heterogeneity (Cadenasso et al. 2007; Qian et al. 2020), comparing scale-explicit patterns of diversity, and in particular, the scaling component (β-diversity), is essential to understanding patterns of biodiversity in these ecosystems fully and to compare them to less human-modified systems.
+For example, it might be expected that urban ecosystems harbor a high number of highly competitive, non-native, and/or invasive species that drive species diversity down and homogenize the species pool (Lokatis and Jeschke,).
 In contrast, humans harbor an array of species in designed spaces owing to variability in decision-making relative to the environmental factors they influence either directly or indirectly.